We earn commissions if you shop through the links below. Read more

 How to start a physical therapy clinic

-As more and more Americans express an interest in their long-term health and wellness, demand for physical therapy has steadily increased.
-After years of steady growth the industry is worth $38 billion in the US alone, and offers an excellent opportunity for the entrepreneur.
+The U.S. physical therapy services market was valued at $44.8 billion in 2022 and is expected to expand at a compound annual growth rate f 3.56% from 2023 to 2030.
 If you’re an established physical therapist or will soon become one, you could start your own practice and make a good living while helping countless people live fuller, healthier lives.
 That’s an incredibly valuable service — which is why it’s so well compensated.

 You will of course need to be certified as a physical therapist, which takes years of education and hard work.
 But assuming you have your certification you’ll just need to get your license and insurance and find a good location for your physical therapy business.
 An alternative, for when you’re just starting out, is to be a mobile physical therapist and provide your therapy sessions at people’s homes and offices.
 This would cut your costs and allow you to save up for the deposit on a fantastic location.